-Under such considerations, the RRP for Romania envisages the allocation of resources for the implementation of the Sustainability Guarantee in Romania, under the Member State Compartment.
+Under such considerations, the RRP envisages the allocation of resources for the implementation of the Sustainability Guarantee in Romania, under the Member State Compartment.

-The Sub-Projects that will form part of this Framework Operation are, therefore, expected to support financial intermediaries which in turn would support final recipient transactions aimed at covering the market gap driven by the inability for target final recipients to show sustainable market practices, due to increased costs and risks and thus, end up being excluded from traditional capital markets.
+The Sub-Projects that will form part of this Framework Operation are therefore expected to support financial intermediaries which in turn would support final recipient transactions aimed at covering the market gap driven by the inability for target final recipients having sustainable market practices due to increased costs and risks and thus excluded from traditional capital markets.